The deadline for receipt of all materials listed below is January 31, 2014 for admission in the fall of 2014.

 Your application to the MFA Program consists of the following:

-- The completed application form, including your Statement of Purpose.
-Your Statement of Purpose should be at least two (2) but no more than five (5) double-spaced typewritten pages.
+- Your Personal Statement should be at least two (2) but no more than five (5) double-spaced typewritten pages.
 In it, you should describe in detail your background and current interests as a writer, as well as your ability and commitment to undertake graduate education at this time.
-If you’re applying in two genres, please address your abilities and experiences with regard to both.
+If you’re applying to two genres, please address your abilities and experiences with regard to both.

-- Official transcripts from the degree-granting colleges you have previously attended, with proof of a Bachelor’s degree.
+- One copy of official transcripts from the degree-granting colleges you have previously attended, with proof of a Bachelor’s degree.
 (Please note on your application if the name on your transcript is different from your current name.)

 MFA Program in Creative Writing

 ATTN: Application Materials

 - If you would like to be considered for a Teaching Fellowship, please write a brief essay of no more than three (3) double-spaced, typewritten pages in which you outline any previous teaching experience or other relevant employment experience (for example, have you ever been employed as an editor or a writing tutor?), as well as your interest in and reasons for applying for the fellowship.